How to Prepare for a Home Appraisal: A Seller’s Guide

 1. Embrace Open-Concept Design

 Removing unnecessary walls can dramatically increase your sense of space.
 An open floor plan allows natural light to flow freely, creating a brighter and airier environment.
 Combining your kitchen, dining, and living areas not only improves functionality but also encourages better flow and connection between rooms.
+Working with an experienced home builder can help ensure these changes are done safely and effectively.

 2. Choose Multi-Functional Furniture